 When people talk about traveling the world for free, they usually mean by volunteering for free accommodation or Couchsurfing and living on other people’s sofas, or working for a free stay somewhere, or travel hacking credit cards and getting free flights via points, etc.

-I’d rather spend my days doing something I love (like writing this blog) and generate the income needed to continue traveling the world as long as I want to.
+Plus you get to spend your days doing something you love and generate the income needed to continue traveling the world as long as you want to.
 Sometimes staying in budget accommodation, sometimes spending time in expensive hotels.

-That to me is the true meaning of traveling the world for free.
-Doing something I love to do when I want to do it from wherever in the world I happen to be!
+That is the true meaning of traveling the world for free.
+Doing something you love to do when you want to do it from wherever in the world you happen to be!

 Now you’ve done all your planning, have a side hustle or small lifestyle business you’re growing and are chomping at the bit to get going, it’s time to start researching your hotels, transportation options within the country, connecting with other travelers via forums and groups and finally booking your first trip!